-What is RMO in a hospital?
+What is RMO in Hospital?

-Responsibilities of an RMO
+Responsibilities of an RMO Doctor

 The roles and responsibilities of a resident medical officer may vary depending on the hospital and its requirements, but generally, an RMO is responsible for ensuring that each patient gets the best medical care in the hospital.
 The key roles and responsibilities of an RMO include: